 How Does BBSP Work?

 BBSP is an umbrella admissions and first-year training program for 14 PhD programs in the life sciences at UNC-Chapel Hill.
 If you are interested in one or more of these programs, you simply need to complete one application to BBSP.
 Admitted students are not formally committed to any specific PhD program during their first year.
 This structure maximizes flexibility and choice in the first-year experience: students can sample various labs and courses across scientific disciplines, or they can choose to focus right away.
 Read our Apply page for more information about how to apply to BBSP.
+Our program is also part of the Office of Graduate Education, which continues to provide programming, community activities, and professional development resources after the first year.

 First Year Community